Result

 - 26 = The number of working days in a month (30 calendar days minus 4 Sundays), used to convert monthly salary into a daily wage equivalent.

-Important: If the employee has completed more than 6 months of service in the last year, it is rounded up to the next full year.
+Rounding rule: If the employee has completed more than 6 months in the last year, it is rounded up to the next full year.
 For example, 10 years and 7 months of service is treated as 11 years for gratuity calculation purposes.

 Example Calculation